The stuff of legend

-In Roman legend, Rome was founded on April 21, 753 B.C. by boy twins Romulus (Born circa 771 B.C., Died July 5th, circa 717 B.C.) and Remus (Born circa 771 B.C., Died April 21nd, circa 753 B.C.), who descended from the Trojan prince Aeneas.
+According to legend the city of Rome was started in April 753 B.C. by twin boys named Romulus (Born circa 771 B.C., Died July 5th, circa 717 B.C.) and Remus (Born circa 771 B.C., Died April 21nd, circa 753 B.C.).
+It was said they were descendants of prince Aeneas.

 After they were born, according to stories passed on from generation to generation, the two future founders of Rome were laid near Tiber's banks, within a cradle, to avoid being killed.
 As the river's water rose, because of the tides, the two infants were taken downstream.
 They are then found by the god of the river and placed on top of Palatine Hill.
 A female wolf finds the babies and, with the help of a woodpecker, nurses and feeds them back to health.
 A shepherd ultimately finds the children and takes them home.

 A city set on seven hills

 In the years before the appearance of Jesus, it was very common to refer to Rome as the city built on seven hills.
 When Romulus and Remus desired to construct a city near the Tibur (Tiber) River (which would afford protection from both pirates and from being attacking by an enemy fleet), legend states it was decided that it should be founded on seven hills.
 Seven, even in the Bible, is considered symbolic of 'perfect completion.'
 Rome's founders wanted the world to know that the city was destined to become great, powerful and very influential.